CC-Archived/flex-extensions/README.markdown

 * **DateRange**

-	Describes a date range between a starting date and an ending date.
-Provides useful utility methods for date range related operations, such as determining if the DateRange contains a Date, intersects another DateRange and creating Dates and DateRanges that are bounded by the DateRange.
+	Describes a date range between a starting time and an ending time.
+Provides useful utility methods for date range related operations, such as determining if the DateRange contains a given Date or intersects another DateRange, and creating Dates and DateRanges that are bounded by the DateRange.

 * **FrequencyBin**